smorzechowski/neo-sex-phylogeny-manuscript/README.md

 ```

 ## TOGA genome annotation

+To annotate genomes I used TOGA, which uses whole-genome alignment with a high quality genome to find and annotate orthologous genes, infer exon-intron structure, gene loss, gene duplication, and identify pseudogenes.

 ## Phasing gametologs
 ## Creating alignments of loci across the neo-sex chromosomes
 ## Expected likelihood weights